 As previously mentioned i’m pretty handy when it come to repairing bicycles.
 I can handle a puncture or two and I’ve replaced my fair share of brakes.
 So with this in mind I thought it might be fun to try my hand at a restoration project.

 It was about a year ago, my neighbours were moving house and out on the front lawn was an old bicycle.
 We got into a conversation and I asked about the bike.
-She said it belonged to her husband and he used to ride it to school everyday, back in the 70’s.
+She said it belonged to her husband and he used to ride it to school everyday.

 She then told me they were about to take it to the tip.
 (For any none UK readers, the tip is a recycling centre).